· Copyrights on all our photographic material ·

 We did some snorkeling, boating & kayaking in the bio bays near Fajardo.
 All were a lot of fun.

 We also took 3 more birding trips.
-We went one day to Guánica and Maricao and another day back to El Yunque.
-We didn’t see a lot of
+We went one day to Guánica and Maricao and another day back to El

-“new” birds but did see more bananaquits, todys, bullfinches, etc. Some of our better pictures came from Guánica because there was less
+Yunque.
+We didn’t see a lot of “new” birds but did see more bananaquits, todys, bullfinches, etc. Some of

-foliage.
-I’ve attached a photo of a warbler we saw there.
+we saw there.
 I’m pretty sure I know which species it is but wanted your expert opinion as well. ??

-The last day we went looking for Central Park before our plane left but found Parque Central de los Niños instead.
-Is that the same park you
+The last day we went looking for Central Park before our plane left but found Parque Central de los Niños

-suggested?
-We saw quite a few birds there including an osprey and quite a few PR Woodpeckers.
+instead.
+Is that the same park you suggested?
+We saw quite a few birds there including an osprey and quite

 The one picture I regret not taking is of the 3 of us.
-I didn’t even think of it until we were half way back to San Juan.
+I didn’t even think of it until we were half way back to

+San Juan.
 Oh well.
-I hope you

-are doing well and thank you again for making our trip so special.
-Let me know what you think about the warbler?
+I hope you are doing well and thank you again for making our trip so special.
+Let me

 Dan Hawkins